Is fasting good for you?

 There are some people who need to avoid intermittent fasting.

-If you see yourself on the list below, don’t try IF without your doctor’s permission and support:
+If you see yourself on the list below, don’t try intermittent fasting without your doctor’s permission and support:

 - are pregnant, breastfeeding, or trying to conceive

-- take any medicines (especially those which affect blood glucose or blood pressure levels)
+- are prescribed medication (especially those that affect blood glucose or blood pressure levels or need to be taken with food)

 - are very active and/or have high daily energy demands

-- are under 18 or over 75 years old
+- are under 18 or 80 years old or older

 - have a health condition, like diabetes or anemia